paztronomer/coding_notes/README_SQL.md

   -- note the submitted_time belongs to pfw_attempt table
 '''

-6. Use of LIKE and DISTINCT
+6. Use of LIKE and DISTINCT.
+Use IN

 '''sql
 -- LIKE